paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

 If you are going to go the open and free route with learning steno as a beginner, then Plover theory is currently your only viable choice.
-This is not a bad thing (I love Plover!), and I think the theory that the PS lessons use is not really important compared to the value provided by their content.
+This is not a bad thing (I :heart: Plover!), and I think the theory that the PS lessons use is not really important compared to the value provided by their content.

 Although Plover theory and [its software][Plover Github], can enable you to